csharp-ip-address-range

 How to Parse IP Ranges with C# IpaddressRange

-IpAddressRange in .NET is an open-source library that makes working with IP address ranges easy.
+IpAddressRange for .NET is an Open Source .NET library that simplifies working with IP address ranges.

-It provides functions for parsing IPs in text string format, supporting a wide variety of formats.
+It provides functions to parse IPs from string format, supporting a wide variety of formats.

-Once an IP range object is defined, it provides comparison operations and range membership checking.
+Once an IP range object is defined, it provides comparison and range membership verification operations.

-The library is compatible with both IPv4 and IPv6 versions of IP addresses and supports three different range formats: CIDR, subnet mask, and IP address range.
+The library is compatible with both IPv4 and IPv6 IP address versions and supports three different range formats: CIDR, subnet mask, and IP address range.

 Install-Package IPAddressRange

-Here are some examples of how to use IpAddressRange taken from the library documentation
+Here are some examples of how to use IpAddressRange, extracted from the library’s documentation.

 using NetTools;